 NEMIS is a newsletter designed for judges who need to keep up to date with EU developments in migration and borders law.
-This newsletter contains all European legislation and jurisprudence on access and residence rights of third country nationals, as well as relevant national judgments on the interpretation of this legislation.
+This newsletter contains all European legislation and jurisprudence on access and residence rights of third country nationals.
 NEMIS does not include jurisprudence on free movement or asylum.
 We would like to refer to a separate Newsletter on that issue, the Newsletter on European Asylum Issues (NEAIS).